 A Gambian tale

-I never expected the up country part of Gambia to be so completely different from the coast.
+I never expected the 'up river' part of the Gambia, as it is known, to be so completely different from the coast.
 Roughing it does not begin to describe how differently people live in rural Gambia.

 Sand everywhere and virtually nothing has lawn, concrete or covering.
 Not a drop of water to clean off the dust and no electricity most of the time.